Cobalt Blue Goby

 S. sapphirinus and S. alleni are also comparable in terms of male patterning but the former has an elongate fourth dorsal-fin spine and the latter hasn’t been recorded since description despite numerous collection efforts.

-Following the work of Koumans (1953) Stiphodon was considered a monotypic genus containing only S. elegans for almost half of the twentieth century, despite S. semoni being the original type species.
-However since the late 1980s a glut of new species have been described with many more still to come.
+Following the work of Koumans (1953) Stiphodon was considered a monotypic genus containing only S. elegans for almost half of the twentieth century, despite S. semoni being the original type species, but since the late 1980s a number of species have been described or revalidated.

-There currently exist 30 described members, with at least 35 awaiting description (Watson, per. comm.).
-While traditionally considered confined to the tropical Indo-Pacific region they’re also found in the eastern Indian Ocean with Sri Lanka representing the known limit of their range.
+Over 30 have been described to date with at least a similar number awaiting description (Watson, per. comm.), and while traditionally considered confined to the tropical Indo-Pacific region they’re also found in the eastern Indian Ocean with Sri Lanka representing the known limit of their range.

-They can be separated into two generalised groups based on male morphology; those with a first dorsal fin approximately the same height as the second e.g. S. atropurpureus, S. semoni, and those in which the first dorsal fin contains extended, sometimes filamentous spines or rays, e.g., S. percnopterygionus, S. atratus, and S. elegans.
+They can be separated into two generalised groups based on male morphology; those with a first dorsal-fin approximately the same height as the second, e.g., S. atropurpureus, S. semoni, etc., and those in which the first dorsal-fin contains extended, sometimes filamentous spines or rays, e.g., S. percnopterygionus, S. atratus, S. elegans.

 Some species also exhibit a patch of white, fatty tissue behind the pectoral-fin in males.
 The function of this is unknown but it appears to be related to male dominance in some way, with older adults possessing larger patches of tissue (Watson, 2008).